-- a tender offer for any and all of Herbalife International's outstanding $11^3/4\%$ senior subordinated notes due 2010, which we refer to as the $11^3/4\%$ Notes, and related consent solicitation to amend the indenture governing the $11^3/4\%$ Notes; - the redemption of 40% of our outstanding $9^{1}/2\%$ notes due 2011, which we refer to as our $9^{1}/2\%$ Notes; - the replacement of Herbalife International's existing \$205.0 million senior credit facility with a new \$225.0 million senior credit facility; - the payment of a special cash dividend to our current shareholders in the amount of \$109.3 million subject to upward adjustment in the event the underwriters exercise their over-allotment option.
-If the underwriters exercise their overallotment option in full, our current shareholders will receive an aggregate special cash dividend of \$143.0 million.
-As a new purchaser of our common shares, you will not be entitled to participate in this cash dividend; and - the amendment of our memorandum and articles of association to: (1) effect a 1:2 reverse stock split of our common shares; (2) increase our authorized common shares to 500 million shares; and (3) increase our authorized preference shares to 7.5 million shares.
+- a tender offer for any and all of Herbalife International's outstanding 11/4% senior subordinated notes due 2010, which we refer to as the 11/4% Notes, and related consent solicitation to amend the indenture governing the 11/4% Notes; - the redemption of 40% of our outstanding $9^{1}/2\%$ notes due 2011, which we refer to as our $9^{1}/2\%$ Notes; - the replacement of Herbalife International's existing \$205.0 million senior credit facility; - the payment of a special cash dividend to our current shareholders in the amount of \$109.3 million subject to upward adjustment in the event the underwriters exercise their over-allotment option.
+If the underwriters exercise their over-allotment option in full, our current shareholders will receive an aggregate special cash dividend of \$143.0 million.
+As a new purchaser of our common shares, you will not be entitled to participate in this cash dividend; and - the amendment of our memorandum and articles of association to: (1) effect a 1:2 reverse stock split of our common shares; (2) increase our authorized common shares to 500 million shares; and (3) increase our authorized preference shares to 7.5 million shares, all of which took effect on December 1, 2004.